jdswinbank/Comet/README.rst

 for publishing VOEvents to a remote broker.
 See the `website
 <http://comet.transientskp.org>`_ for further details and documentation.

-Comet is developed targeting Python 2.6 and 2.7.
+Comet is developed targeting Python 2.7.
 It depends upon `Twisted
 <http://twistedmatrix.com/>`_, `lxml <http://lxml.de/>`_ and `py2-ipaddress
 <https://bitbucket.org/kwi/py2-ipaddress/>`_.